dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >
 >**Visualization type**: select "Column chart"
 >**Name \(*)**: "MSR - Stockout count - Province - Column chart"
->**Description**: "MSR DV xx - Monthly Stock Reporting / Stockout count / Last month / Province / Bar chart This report displays the number of stockouts for all items across districts in a province for the last month as a Column chart."
+>**Description**: "MSR DV xx - Monthly Stock Reporting / Stockout count / Last month / Province / Column chart This report displays the number of stockouts for all items across districts in a province for the last month as a Column chart."
 >>**Series**
 >>>**Period**: "Relative periods"